 Q:How do I contact someone in Customer Care for help?

 A:To print a mail service order form, Start Mail Service.
 You’ll need to have Adobe Acrobat Reader software to do download the form.

 Q:What medicines are covered under my preferred drug list?

 A:A preferred list of medicines covered by your plan can be obtained by visiting the Drug Formulary page.
 Remember, using a medicine on the preferred list generally saves you money, so be sure to ask your doctor to consider medicines on the preferred list.

 Q:Why did I receive a different prescription medication than my doctor originally prescribed?

-A:You can find the number of refills along the bottom edge of your prescription label.
-You can also check online by visiting My Prescriptions History and Order Status .
-Select the covered person (the primary person covered or dependent) and the prescription history will be displayed.
-The Refills Left column will show how many refills are left on the prescription.
-If there are no refills remaining, please contact your doctor to get a new prescription with up to three refills (as needed).
+A:You can find the number of refills on your prescription label.
+You can also check your Prescription List.
+The Show Details section under each prescription will show how many refills are left.
+If no refills remain, please contact your doctor to get a new prescription.